Greece Moments Greece Moments

 Cozy apartment in Mesaria

 Directly in front of the studio there is a small terrace and a parking area for the rental car.
-Ioanna is a lovely hostess and even provided us with fresh fruit and vegetables from their own garden.
-The accommodation is great for individualists and is a good starting point to explore the island.
+Ioanna is a lovely hostess and even provided us with fresh fruit and vegetables from her own garden.
+The accommodation is great for independent travellers and is a good base for exploring the island.
 You can book the accommodation directly here: Yana Studio

 Andros restaurants: Our recommendations